Brantford Galaxy

 Brantford Galaxy Soccer Club was a semi-professional Canadian soccer club based in Brantford, Ontario, Canada, with their home venue located in Hamilton, Ontario at the Heritage Field Turf.
 The club competes in the Canadian Soccer League, a league not sanctioned by a FIFA-recognized body.
 The Galaxy were formed in 2010 as an expansion franchise.
 In their first season Brantford recorded a milestone by becoming the first expansion franchise in CSL history to claim a CSL Championship in their debut season.
-After their championship season the club faced several problems ranging from change of ownership, to philosophical differences within team management, and to a lack of commitment from feeder clubs resulting in the team missing the postseason in two straight years.
+After their championship season the club faced several problems ranging from change of ownership, to philosophical differences within team management...

 The ownership in 2013 decided to take a year of absence in order to regroup.
 In late 2014, former head coach Tomo Dančetović spearheaded the relaunching of the club by acquiring the name and franchise rights from the old ownership, and the Galaxy returned to the league to participate in the 2015 season.
 In 2021, they merged with Hamilton City to form BGH City.